cncf/tag-security/governance/paper-process.md

 settings such that suggestions and comments are permitted.
 The lead will then provide a brief write up of a call to action with a link to the document and the due by date for comments.
-This write up and corresponding links and details will be emailed to the CNCF SIG-Security mailing list, at which point we actively solicit public comment.
+This write up and corresponding links and details will be emailed to the CNCF TAG-Security mailing list, at which point we actively solicit public comment.

 ### Public comment adjudication